ewinapun/ewinapun.github.io/_posts/2020-03-30-ANIL_tutorial.md

 In `fast_adapt()`, we separate data into adaptation and evaluation sets with `k` shot samples each.
 In each adaptation step, `learner.adapt()` takes a gradient step on the loss and updates the cloned parameter, `learner`, such that we can back-propagate through the adaptation step.
 Under the hood, this is achieved by calling `torch.autograd.grad()` and setting `create_graph=True`. `fast_adapt()` then returns the evaluation loss and accuracy based on the predicted and true labels.

-!!! question
-    Why is the number of adaptation steps so small?
+Some may ask, why is the number of adaptation steps so small?
 To demonstrate fast adaptation, we want the algorithm to adapt to each specific task quickly within a few steps.
 Since the number of samples is so small in few-shot learning, increasing number of adaptation steps would not help raising the performance.

 **Closing the outer loop**